1. Introduction: Revolutionizing Fabric Handling with Terial Magic

 6.1 Bottle Sizes, Pricing, and Retailer Guide

-- 16oz spray is the most popular and widely available, perfect for small to medium projects.
+- 16oz spray: popular and widely available for small to medium projects.

-- 32oz refill offers better value for frequent users.
+- 32oz refill: better value for frequent use.

 - Fresh linen scent from essential oils.